So, you’re looking to compare the two blenders in the Oster Versa 1100 vs 1400. Buying a new high-powered blender is a lot of fun actually.

 - Easy to assemble and clean

-- Absence of attachments makes it easier to store
+- The absence of attachments makes it easier to store

 - Blades can only move in one direction